Home Topics Memorials Miscellany Transcripts References Family History Glossary Latest Beeston Blog About us Site Search

 The redevelopment of number 4 still left number 2 in its original form - and, as may be seen in the photograph, this continued to be the case right up to the comprehensive redevelopment of the whole area in the 1960s.
 It seems that Alice King continued in the shop until, aged 64, she retired in November 1950, having leased the premises and sold the business to Alice May Bond who, it will be remembered by many, continued operating there until redevelopment 92.
 In May 1951, Annie Louise King married, for the first time, to Thomas Stone Hall who, it will be remembered from our study of nearby Church Street properties, was then the owner of the Bowley & Hall property at 7 Church Street.
 In October 1954,Mrs Hall sold the freehold of what had previously been number 4 to Boots Pure Drug for £3250; this, of course, had previously been leased to Boots and was the site of the 1934 extension of the store.
 In November 1955, Annie died, leaving her husband as beneficial owner of the remaining of the two properties - number 2.
 Thomas Hall died in June 1960 following which ownership of the property became vested in Margaret Ethel Birks, a niece of Annie (King) Hall 93.

-The Next Doar Takes Over - by 1932, Frederick William Doar was 57 and looking to retire.
+NP BankThe Next Doar Takes Over - by 1932, Frederick William Doar was 57 and looking to retire.
 His only son, also Frederick William Doar was aged 25 and about to marry Rowena Brough, the daughter of the local housebuilder.
-It was the right time to handover so plans were made for change, although, just as when he took over from his father, this NP Bank transfer did not involve all of his property.
-This time, in September 1932, a month after the marriage just the shop at 10 High Road was transferred to his son.
+It was the right time to handover so plans were made for change, although, just as when he took over from his father, this transfer did not involve all of his property.
+This time, in September 1932, a month after the marriage, just the shop at 10 High Road was transferred to his son.
 The part of the property on the corner of Station Road had been sold in October 1931 to the National Provincial Bank.
-The bank building on the corner (see left, and compare the scene that in about from about 1907, shown above) became a local landmark for over 30 years, before NP Bank and Doars it too was acquired by the Council and demolished during the 1960s redevelopment.
-At the same time, the opportunity was taken to rebuild 10 High Road as the new shop and more appropriate in style to the adjacent premises.
-Now it was a single-storey structure with a facade complete with an ornate sign 'Nottingham House' - the long-standing name that the family had given the premises (See photograph on the right from about 1934).
-Whatever the extent of this rebuild, there was no change in the personal service offered and, as the writer can testify, the aroma in the shop remained and can be easily recalled even today, However, the sale of the corner property and rebuilding of the shop area brought a particularly significant change for members of the Doar family who were now able to spend their home lives elsewhere in Beeston, away from the shop.
+The bank building on the corner (see right, and compare the scene from about 1907, shown above) became a local landmark for over 30 years, before it was acquired by the Council and demolished as part of the 1960s redevelopment.
+At the same time, the opportunity was taken to remodel 10 High Road as a new shop with a shop-front that was more appropriate in style to the adjacent premises.
+Now it was a single-storey structure with a facade complete with an ornate sign 'Nottingham House' - the long-standing name that the family had given the premises.
+Despite the extent of this rebuild, there was no change in the personal service offered and, as the writer can testify, the distinctive aroma in the shop remained and can be easily recalled even today, However, the sale of the corner property and rebuilding of the shop area brought a particularly significant change for members of the Doar family who were now able to spend their home lives elsewhere in Beeston, away from the shop.

-Station Rd Shops Also around this time, the family developed a row of shops with accommodation over on the strip of land (Parcel 'A' on the plan of the 1988 acquisition) on the west side of Station Road, immediately behind the new bank building..
+Station Rd Shops Also around this time, the Doar family developed a row of shops with accommodation over on the strip of land (Parcel 'A' on the plan of the 1888 acquisition) on the west side of Station Road, immediately behind the new bank building.
 These shops will be remembered by many older Beestonians for their later tenants which included Mr Graham the men's hairdresser, Smedleys the butchers, a traditional open-fronted wet fish shop with a large tiled counter and Fords the household linen shop(see left).
 These too survived until the overall demolition of the site.

 1960s Redevelopment - by the early 1960s, the local council - then Beeston & Stapleford Urban District Council - had begun to examine options for the redevelopment of the area of central Beeston, south of The Square, bounded on the east by Station Road, on the south by Middle Street and on the West by Styring Street.
 The proposals involved the total demolition of that whole area and the building of a new comprehensive retail development.
 It would result in the total destruction of Chapel Street, a narrow lane running between what was then the top of Church Street and Middle Street, the closing of the top of Church Street so that it no longer opened into The Square and the demolition of the old Town Hall building.
 All of the buildings which are discussed on this page - including the popular and attractive Boots building would vanish under the proposals.
 These were big changes to an area familiar to all Beestonians, changes that were at least as extensive as the recent Tesco redevelopment and were, not surprisingly, controversial at the time but they eventually got the go-ahead.
 The Council used its statutory powers to acquire all the land required and entered into partnership with a development company, Second Covent Garden Property Co Ltd - to build the shopping centre - 'The Square' - that survives today - albeit subject, once again, to proposals for another round of redevelopment.